 Language Learning Resources

 The most effective way to begin learning is through a traditional course.
 Though courses can be expensive, they help lay an important foundation in terms of grammar, pronunciation, and vocab.
-That isn’t to say you can’t teach yourself this, but taking a course will truly give you a solid framework by which you can later supplement with self study.
+That isn’t to say you can’t teach yourself this, but if, for example, you decide to purchase French lessons, it will truly give you a solid framework by which you can later supplement with self study.

 There are countless self study resources available for both auditory and visual learners.
 However, whichever kind of learner you are, using a combination of the two is most effective.